A Skeleton Key?

 One definition of Pataphysics is that;"it is a branch of philosophy or science that examines imaginary phenomena that exist in a world beyond metaphysics.”
 Another attempt at a definition interprets Pataphysics as "the virtual or imaginary nature of things as glimpsed by the heightened vision of poetry or science or love that can be seized and lived as real".
 Yet another definition likens Pataphysics to “a systematic toying with the arrangement of things and their significance until the improbable hypothesis can be seen as real.“ Alfred Jarry defined 'Pataphysics* in a number of statements and examples, including that it is "the science of imaginary solutions, which symbolically attributes the properties of objects, described by their virtuality, to their lineaments".

-Patamechanics is essentially the manifestation of apparatus and environments that are designed to ignite Pataphysical thinking, and Musée Patamécanique is a forum for exploring the possibilities of Patamechanics.
+Patamechanics is the manifestation of apparatus and environments that are designed to open a window for perceiving the very Pataphysical nature of our rich, imaginary universe AND Musée Patamécanique is a forum for exploring the meaning and possibilities of Patamechanics.

-A small sampling of the museums collection includes: a clock that tells time by way of shifting aromas, a mechanism that conveniently reconstitutes digested foods, a machine that manifests a new and never before seen dimension of space, a giant holographic ear that plays the violin, an apparatus for capturing the dreams of bumble bees and a fully operational time machine – to site just a handful.
+A small sampling of the museums collection of Patamachines includes: a clock that tells time by way of shifting aromas, a mechanism that conveniently reconstitutes digested foods, a machine that manifests a new and never before seen dimension of space, a giant holographic ear that plays the violin, an apparatus for capturing the dreams of bumble bees and a fully operational time machine – to site just a handful.
 This collection is presented to guests through a series of performances and demonstrations under the guise of a "tour".
-Taken as a whole this tour forms a complex and often bewildering narrative whose power resides NOT in the ability to teach and inform, but rather to playfully disorder the senses, spawn wonder and elicit paradox.
+Taken as a whole this tour forms a complex and often bewildering narrative whose power resides NOT in the ability to teach and inform, but rather to playfully disorder the senses, spawn wonder, elicit paradox and spark Pataphysical thinking!!!

-Like Alice’s dissent into a dream-world that defies conventional understanding a whirlwind journey through le Musée enchants visitors with delirious yet engaging amalgamations: serious allegories are paired with Dadaist anecdotes, familiar philosophical tropes are meshed with bewildering absurdist perspectives and conventional science is mixed-up with Pataphysical science*.
+Like Alice’s dissent into a dream-world that defies conventional understanding a whirlwind tour of le Musée enchants visitors with 50 minutes of delirious yet engaging amalgamations: serious allegories are paired with Dadaist anecdotes, familiar philosophical tropes are meshed with bewildering absurdist perspectives and conventional science is mixed-up with imaginative Pataphysical science*.

-The tour's momentum builds with each Patamechanical demonstration culminating with a spectacular finale:
+The tour's momentum builds with each Patamechanical demonstration culminating in a spectacular finale:

-At this point the guide gingerly whisks one guest off to join him in a spiraling waltz through the central isle of Patamechanics Hall.
+At the hight of this performance the guide gingerly whisks one guest off to join him in a spiraling waltz through the central isle of Patamechanics Hall.

-Indeed, power of Musée Patamécanique (or one of them?) may reside precisely in the primordial confusion that it sows.
-Through an inspired reimagining of the phantasmagoria coupled with a deliberate and thorough invocation of Pataphysics* this unlikely little museum maintains the uncanny ability to confound habitual attitudes towards sense-making and offer a very Pataphysical critique of culture and consciousness that is both playful and profound.
+Indeed, charm of Musée Patamécanique (or one of them?) resides precisely in the primordial confusion that it sows.
+Through an inspired reimagining of the phantasmagoria coupled with a deliberate and thorough invocation of Pataphysics* this unlikely little museum maintains the uncanny ability to confound habitual attitudes towards sense-making and offer a very Pataphysical critique of culture, museums, and human (non?) existence that is both playful and profound.